 Napoleon Brousseau is a Toronto-based artist.
 His work includes site-specific installations, drawing, painting, digital portraits and film.
 He’s exhibited work in Toronto since 1974 and his most recent show titled “In the Black” opened at Angell Gallery in September 2015.
-Among his various accolades, he graduated from the Ontario College of Art and Design, co-founded Fastwurms and was the Director of Emmersive Gallery.
+Among his various accolades, he graduated from the Ontario College of Art and Design, collaborated as a member of Fastwurms from 1979-1991 and was the Director of Emmersive Gallery.

 I got malaria in the 1990’s and it created an astigmatism in my vision that causes me to hallucinate faces really easily.
 If I don’t control it, I can just sit there and find faces in everything.
 When I sketch, I make lines and then it evolves into an image.

 For my show at Angell Gallery, I made charcoal drawings.
 I like charcoals, it’s how I clean my head.
 I use compressed Siberian charcoal with a hardness of twelve.
 Once it goes down, it sticks to everything.
 I draw quickly because I’m trying to do a purge of what’s in my head.
 I’m interested in suspending the inner critic when you work so that you’re not judging what you’re making.
 You’re just the vehicle, that’s it.

 It took so long for art school to get out of my head.
 When I finished school, I joined the army.
 I wanted to get rid of that whole “art” thing.
 I wanted to lose my individuality in a system where you to do what they tell you to do.
 It was good.
 It made me really strong because they make you do insane things.
 Now I just dive in, I’m not scared of the wilderness of things.